mzia-CH/Styleguides/java/java.md

   - Between logical sections of code
 - **Horizontal whitespace**:
   - Space before `{`
-  - Space after commas, semicolons, and type declarations
+  - Space after commas, semicolons and type declarations
   - Space around binary and ternary operators
   - No trailing whitespace at the end of lines